yootheme/starter-plugin/README.md

 ## Publishing and versioning

-To raise the version number of your plugin or change metadata like the plugin title or description, open the `.env` and edit the options.
+To raise the version number of your plugin or change metadata, like the plugin title or description, edit the `.env` file in the root folder.

 ```yaml
 TITLE='My Plugin'